project-poodle/poodle/design.md

   - Domain name is an alpha-numeric string separated by '.'
   - Domain name is required as part of the standard Scheme

-- Table
+- Tablet
   - This is similar to database or NoSQL table
   - Each row is identified by a unique key
-  - Table name is an alpha-numeric string separated by '.'
+  - Tablet name is an alpha-numeric string separated by '.'
-  - Table name is required as part of the standard Scheme
+  - Tablet name is required as part of the standard Scheme

 - Attribute Group
   - This is similar to column group in a NoSQL table
   - Attribute Group name is an alpha-numeric string separated by '/'
   - Attribute Group name is optional part of the Scheme

-A full Scheme is joined by Consensus ID, with Domain, Table, and optional Attribute Group.
+A full Scheme is joined by Consensus ID, with Domain, Tablet, and optional Attribute Group.
 E.g.

-    <consensus_id>, <domain>:<table>[/<attribute-group>]
+    <consensus_id>, <domain>:<tablet>[/<attribute-group>]

 Scheme in Record encoding is encoded differently when transmitted via network, or when stored on disk.
 Not all Scheme components are stored in the Record